virter/js-aes/README.md

-The implementation of AES in JavaScript
+The implementation of AES on JavaScript